bright/bright-tresury/backend/README.md

 There is a script to create some presets:

--   create council: `node bootstrap.js 1`.
+-   create council: `node blockchain-scripts.js 1`.
 After executing wait until the candidates become members
--   create and reject a proposal to fill in the pot and create some bounties (funded and approved): `node bootstrap.js 2`.
+-   create and reject a proposal to fill in the pot and create some bounties (funded and approved): `node blockchain-scripts.js 2`.
 After this step wait until one of the bounties gets funded (the spend period ends).
-    -propose some curator and accept them to have funded bounty with curator voting and an active bounty: `node bootstrap.js 3`.
+-   propose some curators and accept them to have funded bounty with curator voting and an active bounty, reward some bounty: `node blockchain-scripts.js 3`.

 2. Council memebrs